PaladinStudiosBVs/mongo-populator/README.md

 ## Environment variables
 Instead of providing command-line options, you can define environment variables with the desired values.
-Note that command-line options have the highest priority, which meands that if you provide them, the corresponding values will be used instead.
+Note that command-line options have the highest priority, which means that if you provide them, the corresponding values will be used instead.
 Here is a list of available environment variables that you can define:

 ```